GizanTech/Recruitment/README.md

 **Task Details:**

-When developing the application, ensure that only necessary permissions for Bluetooth are requested, starting from API level 19 up to the latest API version for Android and from 11 to the latest version for iOS.
+When developing the application, ensure that only necessary permissions for Bluetooth are requested, starting from API level 21 up to the latest API version for Android and from 12 to the latest version for iOS.
 Avoid requesting unnecessary permissions and only prompt for permission when it is required.
 The primary focus should be on maintaining the flow of Bluetooth within the app.
 Implement scanning, discovery, and pairing functionalities within the app and the necessary user interface.
 The user interface doesn’t need to have an aesthetically pleasing appearance.
+Example: https://play.google.com/store/apps/details?id=com.gizantech.blu_scanner

 ### Task 3.2: Package Development